All posts

 How do I build an MCP App that works across multiple AI hosts?

-Use sunpeak and keep your core app code in the standard MCP App APIs: useToolData, useHostContext, useDisplayMode, and ResourceConfig.
-These work identically on ChatGPT, Claude, Goose, and VS Code Insiders.
+Build against the MCP App standard (ext-apps) instead of any single host.
+Use sunpeak and keep your core app code in the standard APIs: useToolData, useHostContext, useDisplayMode, useAppState, and ResourceConfig.
+These work identically on ChatGPT, Claude, Goose, VS Code, Postman, and MCPJam.
 Add host-specific features through subpath imports (sunpeak/chatgpt, sunpeak/claude) without modifying your portable base code.

 What is the difference between building an MCP App and building for a specific host like ChatGPT?

 Building for a specific host ties you to that host's proprietary APIs.
 Building to the MCP App standard means your app runs on every host that implements it.
-The standard defines a common rendering model, iframe sandbox, and communication protocol. sunpeak implements this standard and lets you add host-specific enhancements through separate imports.
+The ext-apps specification (now at v1.7.0 with 2,100+ GitHub stars) defines a common rendering model, iframe sandbox, and JSON-RPC 2.0 communication protocol. sunpeak implements this standard and lets you add host-specific enhancements through separate imports.

 Can I add an MCP App to an existing MCP server?

 Yes.
-If you already have an MCP server with tools, you can add an MCP App to any tool by adding a ui field to its metadata pointing at a resource bundle.
-The resource is an HTML/JavaScript bundle that renders inside an iframe when the tool is invoked. sunpeak handles the resource registration, bundling, and host communication automatically.
+If you already have an MCP server with tools, you can add an MCP App to any tool by including a ui field in its _meta pointing at a resource bundle.
+The resource is an HTML/JavaScript bundle that renders inside a sandboxed iframe when the tool is invoked. sunpeak handles the resource registration via registerAppResource, bundling, and host communication automatically.

 What stays the same across all MCP App hosts?

-The iframe sandbox model, the JSON-RPC 2.0 communication protocol (window.postMessage), tool data injection (useToolData), host context reading (useHostContext), and display mode handling (useDisplayMode) are all standardized across hosts.
-Your resource components built against these APIs run identically on ChatGPT, Claude, Goose, and VS Code.
+The iframe sandbox model, the JSON-RPC 2.0 communication protocol (window.postMessage), tool data injection (useToolData), host context reading (useHostContext), display mode handling (useDisplayMode), interactive state management (useAppState), and action hooks like useCallServerTool and useSendMessage are all standardized across hosts.
+Your resource components built against these APIs run identically on ChatGPT, Claude, Goose, VS Code, Postman, and MCPJam.

 What is different between ChatGPT and Claude for MCP Apps?

-The core rendering model is the same.
-Differences include UI component conventions (each host has its own design patterns), display mode availability (both support inline, fullscreen, and picture-in-picture), and platform-specific runtime APIs. sunpeak exposes these differences through subpath imports (sunpeak/chatgpt) so your core app code stays portable.
+The core rendering model and communication protocol are the same.
+Differences include UI component conventions (each host has its own design patterns), platform-specific runtime APIs (ChatGPT offers useUploadFile, useRequestCheckout, and useRequestModal), and minor display mode behavior (ChatGPT promotes picture-in-picture to fullscreen on mobile). sunpeak exposes these differences through subpath imports so your core app code stays portable.

 How do I test an MCP App across multiple hosts?